 FAWE believes that the lives of African girls can be changed if there is a strong voice articulating their concerns and continuously reminding educational authorities and other stakeholders of their responsibility to bring about gender-responsiveness in education.

-We work to achieve this through National Chapters (NCs) operating in over 30 countries in sub-Saharan Africa.
+We work to achieve this through National Chapters (NCs) operating in 33 countries in sub-Saharan Africa.
 The countries are divided into four geographic and linguistic regions: West Africa, central Africa, Southern Africa and East Africa.

 Through our NCs, we have been able to form a network of partners in education across the continent, with a recognised capacity to enhance the education of girls and women at all levels and to improve their life chances.